-If you have just gotten a facelift or are thinking about getting one, knowing proper after surgery care is important for a speedy and smooth recovery.
-If you’re unsure of how to properly care for your wounds or are interested in seeing what the post-care of a facelift includes, you’re in the right place.
+If you’ve just had a facelift or are thinking of getting one, understanding and implementing the proper after-surgery care is important for a quick and smooth recovery.
+If you’re unsure of how to care for your wounds the right way or are interested in seeing what the post-care of a facelift includes, read on.

-Below we have created the ultimate guide to facelift after surgery care.
-To learn how you should care for your face the night of surgery to 30 days after keep reading below.
+Below is the ultimate guide to facelift after-surgery care, featuring how you should care for your face the night of surgery to 30 days after.

 What is a Facelift Procedure?

-A facelift is a cosmetics procedure that helps to tighten the skin for a younger appearance.
-It can help reduce folding skin in the face, wrinkles, and sagging skin.
+A facelift is a cosmetic procedure that surgically tightens the skin to produce a younger appearance.
+It can help reduce skin folds on the face, wrinkles, and sagging skin.

-Facelifts are popular with older people who are showing signs of aging.
-If someone wants to reduce any sagging skin on their jawline, neck, or face they may opt to have a facelift.
+Facelifts are popular with older individuals who are showing more advanced signs of aging, especially for those who want to reduce sagging skin on their jawline, neck, or face.

-A facelift procedure is technically a surgery.
-You can discuss anesthetics with your doctor and any other concerns you may have before going undergoing the procedure.
-Your doctor will help to find the best surgery options to make sure your procedure is not only effective but also free from any potential complications as much as possible.
+Since a facelift is technically a surgical procedure, you should discuss anesthetics with your doctor as well as any concerns you may have before surgery.
+Your doctor will help you choose the best surgery options to ensure your procedure is not only effective but also free from any potential complications as much as possible.

 What is the Procedure for a Facelift?

-During a facelift procedure, a flap of skin is on each side of the face is pulled back.
-After pulling the skin back the tissue below is altered to make the face look contoured and youthful.
+During a facelift procedure, small incisions are made and flaps of skin on each side of the face is pulled back.
+Due to this action, the tissue below is altered to make the face look more contoured and youthful.

-Before closing the flaps any excess skin will be removed.
-If a neck lift is also in the cards, this will be performed along with the facelift since the procedure is the same.
+Before closing the flaps, any excess skin will be removed.
+If a neck lift is also desired, this can be performed along with a facelift since both are similar.

 How to Prepare Before Your Facelift Procedure

-Before surgery, you will set up an appointment with your plastic surgeon.
-At this appointment you will tell the doctor what you want to be done, they will go over the procedure with you and give you specific directions for care before your surgery.
+Before surgery, you will have a consultation with your plastic surgeon.
+At this appointment, you and your doctor will discuss your personal aesthetic goals and your doctor will go over the procedure with you and give you specific directions for care before your surgery.

-You should be prepared to answer any medical history questions the plastic surgeon may have.
-Along with a medical history, you should be able to tell the doctor what medications you are taking or will be taking at the time of surgery.
+Be prepared to answer any medical history questions your doctor may have.
+Along with your medical history, tell the doctor any medications you are taking or will be taking at the time of surgery.

-After your appointment, follow your doctor’s directions on what medications you should be taking.
-On the day of surgery, you will want to wash your face with soap and water or a gentle cleanser.
+Follow your doctor’s directions regarding what medications you should or should not be taking.
+On the day of surgery, you’ll want to wash your face with mild soap and water or a gentle cleanser.
 You will be asked not to eat anything after midnight just before your surgery as part of preparation.

 After Surgery Care

-To make your post-care as simple as possible we have broken it up into four sections.
-Below you will find what to do immediately after surgery, the night of, the next few days, and daily care.
+To help your post-care be as simple as possible, we’ve broken instructions up into four sections.
+Below you will find what to do immediately after surgery, the night of, the next few days, and ongoing daily care.

-After your procedure, you will be sent home with fresh dressings.
-It’s important to follow your doctor’s instructions on when to remove the dressings, this will ensure your face heals properly.
-Usually, you will be told to remove the bandages when you wake up the following morning.
+After your surgery, you will be sent home with fresh dressings.
+It’s important to follow your doctor’s specific instructions on how and when to remove the dressings as this will ensure your incisions heal properly.
+Usually, it’s recommended to remove the bandages when you wake up the following morning.

-The first day after you may feel sleepy and unsteady.
-When you feel like this, it’s important to rest and let your body heal.
+The first day after surgery, you may feel a bit sleepy and unsteady.
+That’s why it’s important to rest and allow your body to heal.

-It’s also good to note that the pain you experience the first day after surgery will be the most intense.
-You shouldn’t worry as this is normal and should begin to subside after the first day, it should subside.
+Please note that any pain discomfort you experience the first day after surgery will be the most intense.
+You shouldn’t worry as this is normal and should begin to subside after the first day.

-When looking in the mirror you might be in shock, you will see bruising and post-surgery swelling on your face.
-Don’t worry, bruising is normal and will heal with your wounds.
+When looking in the mirror you might be shocked to see bruising and post-surgery swelling.
+Don’t worry because bruising is normal and will heal along with your wounds.

 You will also notice some post-surgery swelling.
-This is also normal and will go away with proper care as your face heals.
+This is also normal and will go away as your face heals with proper care.

 The Night After Surgery

-The night following your surgery may be the hardest night to get through.
-This is why we highly recommend having someone with you the first night.
+The first night following your surgery may be the most uncomfortable to get through, which is why we highly recommend having someone stay with you the first night.

-They can help you with medications, your dressings, and even help you get things such as drinks and food since you may be in a bit of pain.
-You will also need to keep your head elevated the first night.
-This is so your wounds can drain properly and won’t cause infections.
+This person can help you with medications, change your dressings, and even help you get things such as food and beverages since you may be in a bit of pain.
+You’ll also need to keep your head elevated the first night.
+This helps your wounds drain properly and prevents infections.

 The easiest way to keep your head elevated is to sleep in a recliner.
-If you don’t have a recliner you can sleep with a few pillows under your head.
-It’s ideal for your head to be at a 45-degree angle and for you to not roll onto your face when sleeping.
-Properly elevating your head will work towards a speedy recovery, if you fail to elevate your head then you might prolong your recovery time.
+If you don’t have a recliner, you can sleep with several pillows under your head.
+It’s ideal for your head to be at a 45-degree angle and to not roll onto your face when sleeping.
+Properly elevating your head will help shorten recovery time.

-It’s important to note that your head should be elevated at least 3 days after surgery.
-Remember to follow your doctor’s directions on how long they want you to keep your head elevated.
-Usually, doctors will schedule your first follow up appointment around 2 to 3 days after your surgery.
+Your head should be elevated for at least three days after surgery.
+Be sure to follow your doctor’s specific directions on how long to keep your head elevated.
+Usually, your first follow up appointment is scheduled around 2 to 3 days after your surgery.

-You should then put new, clean dressings on your face.
-The new dressings should be wrapped tightly and secured.
-If you don’t warp the bandages tight they will not help to reduce swelling.
+After your shower, apply new, clean dressings to your face.
+These new dressings should be wrapped tightly and properly secured.
+If you don’t wrap the bandages tight, it will take longer for swelling to be reduced.

-It’s a good rule of thumb to change your dressings daily unless specified differently by your doctor.
-When removing your bandages you should also be monitoring your incisions to ensure they look healthy and do not contain an infection.
+A good rule of thumb is to change your dressings daily unless instructed otherwise by your doctor.
+When removing your bandages, you should monitor your incisions to ensure they look healthy and do not appear to be infected.

-For the next few days, you will be required to go over the incisions with a Q-tip dipped in hydrogen peroxide.
-After going over the incisions with peroxide you will then put antibiotic ointment on the incisions.
+For the next few days, you’ll be required to go over the incisions with a Q-tip dipped in hydrogen peroxide.
+You will then carefully apply antibiotic ointment to the incisions.

-4 to 6 days after your surgery you should notice swelling beginning to go down.
-Your pain levels should also decrease and you should start to feel better.
+Four to six days after your surgery, you should notice swelling beginning to dissipate.
+Your pain level should also substantially decrease and you’ll start to feel better.

 The Follow Up Appointment

-Within two weeks after your surgery, you will be required to see the plastic surgeon in a post-op appointment.
-In this appointment, the doctor will remove most stitches and staples from your face.
+Within two weeks after your surgery, you will be see the plastic surgeon in a post-op appointment.
+During this appointment, your doctor will remove most of your stitches and/or staples from your face.

-The doctor will also look to make sure that the wounds look healthy and are healing correctly.
-If you notice any bleeding, heat around the incisions, yellow discharge, have a fever or have any complications before your scheduled appointment, you should call the doctor immediately and report your concerns.
+The doctor will also make sure that the wounds look healthy and are healing properly.
+If you notice any bleeding, the feeling of heat around the incisions, yellow discharge, have a fever, or experience any complications before your scheduled appointment, you should call the doctor immediately.

-Your daily care is important to ensure there are no complications or infections.
-You should follow all wound care directions specified by your doctor to properly care for your wounds.
+Daily care is important to ensure there are no complications or infections.
+You should follow all wound care directions specified by your doctor.

-Do not pick at any scabs on your facelift scars.
-Let them dry out and fall off themselves.
-If you pick this will prolong the healing process, have the chance of scaring your face, and even put you at a higher risk of infection.
+Do not pick at any scabs after your facelift.
+Let them dry out and fall off on their own.
+Picking will prolong the healing process, increase chances of scarring, and even put you at a higher risk of infection.

-You should also wear a shirt that you can slip on and off easily.
-Usually, button-up shirts are the best to wear after your surgery since you don’t have to lift them over your face.
+You should also wear shirts that you can slip on and off easily.
+Usually, button-down shirts are the easiest to wear after your surgery.

-Being mindful of the sun during the first 3 weeks is important.
-You shouldn’t put your incisions in direct sunlight for the first few days.
-This means no tanning outside or in a bed.
+Being mindful of your sun exposure during the first three weeks is very important.
+You shouldn’t let your incisions be exposed to direct sunlight for the first few days.
+This means no tanning at all.

-Don’t use anything that will irritate your face or any skin around your wounds.
+Don’t use any products that will irritate the skin around your wounds.
 Use gentle soaps and cleansers and stay away from products that aren’t fragrance-free or hypoallergenic.

-Another important step in the recovery process is to remember to hydrate.
-You should be drinking anywhere from 6 to 8 glasses of water a day.
+Another important step in the recovery process is to stay hydrated.
+You should drink anywhere from six to eight glasses of water a day.
 This will help to flush out toxins and give your skin the hydration it needs to heal.

-If your wounds are still fresh and have yet to heal properly, then makeup is a no. You don’t want foundation or powder getting into your open wounds and to lead to an infection.
+If your wounds are still fresh and have yet to heal properly, then makeup should not be worn.
+You definitely don’t want foundation or powder getting into your open wounds and leading to infection.

-If your stitches have been removed and your scars are healing nicely, then you can wear makeup (usually 2 weeks), but we recommend being cautious until your face is fully healed.
+If your stitches have been removed and your scars are healing nicely, then you can start wearing makeup (usually 2 weeks), but we recommend being cautious until your face is fully healed.

-Before using makeup you should touch base with your doctor.
-They will give you the green light to apply your battle makeup of they will give you some guidelines on what can and can’t go on your face.
+Before using makeup, you should talk with your doctor.
+They will give you the green light on when to apply your makeup as well as provide some guidelines on what you should and shouldn’t use on your face.

-Usually, the first few times you wear makeup after your proceeder you should be using mineral makeup.
-Mineral-based makeup is gentle while providing amazing coverage.
+The first few times you wear makeup after your procedure, you should likely be using mineral makeup.
+Mineral-based makeup is gentle on the skin while providing amazing coverage.

-If you still have slight bruising on your face you can go ahead and use a mineral-based color corrector to help hide it.
+If you still have slight bruising on your face, you can go ahead and use a mineral-based color corrector to help cover it.
 A green color corrector will help to cover up bruising and any redness that remains on your face.

-It’s important to wash your skin thoroughly every night.
-This should be done with gentle cleansers or soaps recommended by your doctor.
+It’s important to wash your skin thoroughly each night.
+This should be done with gentle cleansers or soaps as recommended by your doctor.

 Recovery After 30 Days

-A month after your surgery, healing should be complete and you should feel like your old self.
-The pain, swelling, and bruising should go down substantially.
-There may be some bruising and swelling lingering but it’s important to note that you can experience these side effects up until a year after your surgery date.
+One month after your surgery, healing should be complete and you should feel like your old self again.
+Pain, swelling, and bruising should be substantially (if not completely) subsided.
+There may be some lingering bruising and swelling, which you can experience some degree of these side effects for several months after your surgery date.

-At this point in time, you should be back to doing normal, everyday activities.
+At this point, you should be back to doing your normal, everyday activities.

 You can resume your workout routine and even tan if you’d like.
-You may feel some tightness in your face while doing physical activities but this is normal and will subside in the next few weeks.
+You may feel some tightness in your face while doing physical activities, but this is normal and will subside in the next few weeks.

-If you’re thinking about getting a facelift or have just gotten one, our guide will help you with after surgery care.
-From before surgery to the month after, you know now the dos and don’t of facelift surgery aftercare.
+If you’re thinking about getting a facelift or have just had one, these tips will help you with proper after-surgery care.
+From just before surgery to one month after, you now know the dos and don’ts of facelift surgery aftercare.

-You now know that bruising and swelling are normal and can take up to a year to fully subside.
-You know that going into the sun after surgery isn’t a good idea and the precautions you should take when wearing makeup.
+You now know that bruising and swelling are normal and can take several months to fully subside, and you know that sun exposure after surgery isn’t a good idea and the precautions with wearing makeup.

-You’re also aware of what to do immediately after surgery, what to do the next few days that follow, and how to properly care for your wounds daily.
-By using this guide you will be on the road to a speedy recovery in no time.
+You’re also aware of what to do immediately after surgery and the next few days that follow, and how to properly care for your wounds on a daily basis.
+By using this guide, you will be on the road to a speedy recovery in no time.

-Remember to pay attention to your doctor’s orders.
-They know best and will help you have a fast and smooth recovery.
+Remember to pay attention to your doctor’s orders because they know best and will help you have a fast and smooth recovery.